equivalent/scrapbook2/archive/blogs/2017-10-12-csrf-protection-on-single-page-app-api.md

 So this way any malicious request to `DELETE http://www.webapp.com/project/1` will be without `CSRF-TOKEN` header => will not execute.

-> Reason why  there is no way that malicious website can reed value
+> Reason why  there is no way that malicious website can read value
 > of a cookie is that  cookies are bound to domain origin.
 That
 > means `http://www.malicious-website-attacking-webapp.com` from where we
 > will send request to `DELETE http://www.webapp.com/project/1` cannot